 In this post, I’ll walk you through my method and show you an example of how I saved on our recent rental!

-1) Use Orbitz To Find Companies With Best Prices
+1) Use An Aggregator Site to Find Companies With Best Prices

 Several rental companies often have a corner on the market in certain areas.
 When I search on Orbitz, I’m looking for the two or three companies that are offering the best prices for my rental.